Date of Birth: 29th March 1969

 When Alf told her Natalie was having an affair with Jesse, Marilyn spread the news around town but was embarrassed when she confronted Natalie in the Diner only to find that Alf had made a mistake and it was actually Gypsy that Jesse was dating.
 Both Sally and Vinnie asked Marilyn’s advice on seeking alternative therapies for cancer and, unaware they were talking about Vinnie, Marilyn supported the idea.

 Marilyn was concerned to read On the Crest of a Wave, the novel Donald’s son Alan wrote about his childhood.
 Seeing Donald portrayed as a bad father, she worried he would be the same to Byron, especially when he made a joke to Joel about punishing Tom and showed little concern in Byron going to day care.
 Ailsa told her she was being silly and, after listing Donald’s good qualities, she accepted he was a good father.
 She took part in a fishing competition to raise money for the school along with Ailsa and Duncan.
 Then film producer Roger Lansdowne asked to buy the rights to Alan’s novel.
 Marilyn talked Donald into signing the contract after Roger suggested she could have a part in the film, leaving Donald furious when he found out.
 She tried to smooth things over between them when Roger wanted to make changes to the plot.
 Lansdowne tried to charm Marilyn into talking Donald round, but she eventually accepted he wasn’t a pleasant person.
 However, Byron was then diagnosed with leukaemia and Donald took a pay out giving up creative control of the film to fund his treatment.
 Marilyn took Byron to the States to attend a clinic, but a few weeks later Donald received a phone call saying he had died.
-He flew to the States for the funeral but returned without Marilyn, saying she had run away, unable to cope with her grief.
+He flew to the States for the funeral but returned without Marilyn.
+She sent him a letter, explaining that she had to grieve on her own.

 When Donald travelled to London in 2001, for the UK launch of his book “Letter to Byron”, he took the Smiths on an open-top bus tour around the city.
 Whilst passing the a restaurant, he caught a glimpse of a woman that he believed was Marilyn.
 Donald sprinted off the bus into Covent Garden market, but she was nowhere to be seen.
 The next day at the book launch, Marilyn walked in at the back of the room and began reading a copy of the book.
 Marilyn then accidentally knocked the book over, and this caused Donald to notice her.
 She ran out the room.
 Wanting an explanation Donald chased after her, all the way to a nearby tube station, where Donald wanted to talk to her.
 Marilyn just apologised for hurting Donald, and then got on a train.
 The next morning Donald received a phone call from Marilyn, saying she wanted to meet with him later that day.
 In a nearby park, Donald waited until Marilyn walked along with two kids.
 They, however, weren’t Marilyn’s; she’d become a childminder to help her get over losing Byron, unable to cope.
 When Donald asked if she had stopped loving them, she said yes, and they cuddled, signalling the final point of their relationship.